-Before we go deep into our virtual journeys, especially when we allow our kids to use devices online, we need to make sure our network is secured.
-This will ensure that if we or our kids accidentally access places that we don’t want them to visit, that websites will be blocked.
+Before we go deep into our virtual journeys, especially when we allow our kids to use devices online, we need to ensure our secure network.
+This will ensure that if our kids or we accidentally access places that we don’t want them to visit, that websites will be blocked.
 It will also ensure that we do not download any harmful software to our devices.

-The solution is actually easy, you need to reconfigure your DNS settings to use secure instances.
+The solution is actually easy; you need to reconfigure your DNS settings to use secure instances.
 We call them OpenDNS Family Shield.
-DNS – Domain Name Server – is the service that translates every human-readable name that we tape in our browser (e. g. www.bbc.co.uk) into number that computers and network devices will understand (e. g.
+DNS – Domain Name Server – is the service that translates every human-readable name that we tape in our browser (e. g. www.bbc.co.uk) into numbers that computers and network devices will understand (e. g.
 220.127.116.11).

 Rather than trying to scare you with technical details, I will redirect you to step by step guide written by my colleagues: Home Internet Security.